Ontario Disability Tax Credit Versus ODSP and Their Benefits

 • Appropriate Tax Rate Percentage – This is roughly the income tax rate paid by the average Canadian.
 Since 2012 it has been 15 percent.

 • Base Amount – This is a fixed number applicable to everyone receiving the Ontario Disability Tax Credit.
-It is adjusted annually, but was $7,766 in 2014.
+It is adjusted annually but was $7,766 in 2014.

-• Supplemental Amount – The supplemental amount is added onto the base amount, but only applies to those who are under the age of 18 at the time of tax filing.
+• Supplemental Amount – The supplemental amount is added to the base amount, but only applies to those who are under the age of 18 at the time of tax filing.
 The supplemental amount is currently $4,530.When calculating your annual tax credit, multiply the tax rate percentage by the sum of the two amounts (provided you are eligible for both of them).
 In 2014, your benefit would have been: (.15) X (7,766 + 4,530) = $1,845.While that number may not seem particularly large, you can also apply to receive a tax credit for previous years, provided you have been disabled for the entire period you are applying for.
 Many families across Canada have been able to receive thousands of dollars through the Ontario Disability Tax Credit.

 Are You Eligible for Both Programs?